- SQL Editor Menu

 The SQL Editor is intended for the execution of single commands.
 The Script Executive should be used for more complex scripts.

 If you are new to Firebird/InterBase® SQL, please refer to Firebird Development using IBExpert for a comprehensive introduction to SQL.
-The SQL Language Reference, the Firebird 2 Language Reference Update and Firebird 2.1 Language Reference Update provide references to all Firebird/InterBase® SQL keywords, syntax and parameters.
+The SQL Language Reference, the Firebird 2 Language Reference Update, the Firebird 2.1 Language Reference Update and the Firebird 2.5 Language Reference Update provide references to all Firebird/InterBase® SQL keywords, syntax and parameters.

 The SQL Editor can be started by selecting the IBExpert Tools menu item, SQL Editor, clicking the respective icon in the Tools toolbar, or using [F12].
 This cleans the active SQL window for new input.
 An additional SQL Editor can be opened using Tools / New SQL Editor or [Shift + F12].
 If you are using the SQL Editor for the first time, please first refer to SQL Code Editor for an overview of the many functionalities all IBExpert code editors have to offer.